 It is also possible to come to our treatment center for a complimentary assessment.
 For serious cases, an appointment can be made immediately with one of our consultant psychiatrists.

 The assessment will be the primary step before engaging in our customized treatment program, where the focus will be on understanding your addiction and its underlying causes and consequences.
 Cornerstone offers a wide variety of therapeutic approaches from a team of experienced practitioners.
 We understand drug addiction treatment is not effective as a ‘one size fits all’ method.
-The treatment plan will be implemented taking into consideration the stimulating substance that is abused, the severity of the addiction, and whether stimulants are still in the system on arrival to Cornerstone.
+The treatment plan will be implemented by taking into consideration the stimulating substance that is abused, the severity of the addiction, and whether stimulants are still in the system on arrival at Cornerstone.
 Following your assessment you will be included in planning an effective and comprehensive treatment plan to assist you through recovery to a bright, positive future, free from stimulant addiction.

 Medically Assisted Detoxification Program

 For some people addicted to stimulants, it may be necessary to utilize a medically assisted detox program to help deal with physical withdrawals.
 In our detoxification programs, we bring our team of therapists, psychologists, and medical professionals together to plan and monitor a custom detox program.